florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 Same probing on `scale_b`: only lanes where `lane % 4 == 0` have an effect, and lane L controls column `lane / 4`.

-This is consistent with the A fragment structure from section 10.
+This is consistent with the A fragment structure from section 8.
 Register a0 covers row0 and its scale is read from the lane with `lane % 4 == 0`.
 Register a1 covers row0+8 and its scale comes from `lane % 4 == 1`.
 Lanes 2 and 3 carry fragment data but the hardware ignores their scale values.

 Neither the fragment layout nor the scale distribution for FP4 E2M1 `m16n8k32` on SM120 is documented anywhere in the PTX ISA.
-Both were determined empirically with the probing methods described in this section and section 10.
+Both were determined empirically with the probing methods described in this section and section 8.

 ---

-## 13. Online Softmax and the Accumulation of V
+## 11. Online Softmax and V Accumulation

+*The first GEMM produces correct scores in registers.
+The scale layout is known.
+We move to step 4 of the pipeline: softmax, then step 5: the second GEMM.*

 ### Why a warp reduction is unavoidable

-With correct fragment loading, scale indexing, and output addressing, the kernel was computing S = Q times K-transpose correctly in registers.
-The second half of the fused attention is `Out = softmax(S) times V`.

 Writing S to global memory, running softmax separately, and reading it back would defeat the entire purpose of the fused kernel.
-Instead, I used the online softmax algorithm introduced in the Flash Attention paper.
+Instead, I used the online softmax algorithm from the FlashAttention paper.
 The idea is to maintain a running state that updates as each column tile of S is computed, so the softmax normalization is applied incrementally without ever materializing the full score matrix.

-The D output layout from the MMA places a row's scores across four threads.
+The MMA output layout places a row's scores across four threads.
 The eight scores for a complete row are split: thread 0 holds columns 0 and 1, thread 1 holds columns 2 and 3, thread 2 holds columns 4 and 5, thread 3 holds columns 6 and 7.
 To compute the row maximum needed for numerically stable softmax, those four threads must communicate.

 *A butterfly reduce is a communication pattern where threads exchange values in log2(N) rounds, such that after the rounds every thread holds the result of the operation across all N threads.* Running `__shfl_xor_sync` twice with masks 1 and 2 covers all four pairings in two rounds.
-After these two rounds, all four threads in the group hold the global maximum of their row.
 This warp reduction is not a choice.
 It is a direct consequence of the fragment layout.

 ### The online state

 The running state for each row has three components: `m`, the maximum score seen so far; `l`, the sum of exponentials seen so far; and `O`, the unnormalized output accumulated so far.
-When a new tile arrives: new_m = max(m, tile_max) alpha = exp(m - new_m) new_l = alpha * l + sum(exp(score - new_m) for score in tile)
+When a new tile arrives:

+new_m = max(m, tile_max)
+alpha = exp(m - new_m)
+new_l = alpha * l + sum(exp(score - new_m) for score in tile)